 The use of biochar goes back thousands of years, deliberately so or not.
 In the Amazon Basin today, there are rich and fertile, black soils (Terra Petra) that are the result of carbon left behind from the fires and cooking of indigenous people.
 These soils have held their fertility over thousands of years.
 Sonoma Biochar allows you to reactivate this ancient soil-building technique.
 Today this biochar is produced while creating green, renewable energy.

-25 Lbs of Sonoma Biochar is applied to the surface of 15 square feet of soil.
-Cover the Biochar with a high quality compost and water well.
-This step will allow the water running through the compost to form a compost tea that can be absorbed by the Biochar, thereby 'charging' it.
+1 Cubic foot of Sonoma Biochar is applied to the surface of 48 square feet of soil.
+Cover the Biochar with a high quality compost and water well (we recommend 4 cubic feet of compost).
+Move the biochar and compost back and forth to make sure it all gets moist.
+This step will allow the water running through the biochar-compost mix to form a compost tea that can be absorbed by the Biochar, thereby 'charging' it.
 Next, work the compost and biochar into the top 8-12 inches of soil and water well.
 Allow the soil to come to equilibrium for a few days, continuing to irrigate regularly.
-Next, hold of on watering until the soil feels just moist, not wet or dry.
+Next, hold off on watering until the soil feels just moist, not wet or dry.
 You are now ready to plant.

 Sonoma Biochar